SiliconLabs/IEC60730_Libs/README.md

 Run slc signature trust --sdk <path_to_the_gecko_sdk> if you have not yet trusted your SDK.

-For example your SDK locate at ~/SimplicityStudio/SDKs/gecko_sdk/ sh slc signature trust --sdk ~/SimplicityStudio/SDKs/gecko_sdk/
+For example your SDK locate at ~/SimplicityStudio/SDKs/gecko_sdk/.
+Run `slc signature trust --sdk ~/SimplicityStudio/SDKs/gecko_sdk/`

-Set toolchain For example sh slc configuration -gcc=~/SimplicityStudio-5/SimplicityStudio_v5/developer/toolchains/gnu_arm/10.3_2021.10/
+Set toolchain For example sh slc configuration -gcc=~/SimplicityStudio-5/SimplicityStudio_v5/developer/toolchains/gnu_arm/12.2.rel1_2023.7/

 Generate the project sh slc generate \path\to\example.slcp -np -d <project_destination> -name=<new_name> --with <board_or_device_that_supports_project>